“I have a healthy relationship with tequila”: Interview with Salma Hayek

 Why are you as a producer interested in the TV series Monarch, which was released last fall on Netflix?

 – I am incredibly glad that with the opening of international markets, people began to understand the importance of the audience in Latin America.
-And at some point we had the opportunity to act as producers of a saga about one Mexican family, which controls the production of tequila.
+And at some point, we had the opportunity to act as producers of a saga about a Mexican family, which manages the production of tequila.

 I have a healthy relationship with this national drink … At least for now.
 (Laughs.)
 It is of plant origin, and if not abused, it can even be beneficial.
 I was very pleased to take part in the work on the script and in the choice of actors.